hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `admin_username` - The username associated with the administrator account of the Windows VMs.

-* `admin_password` - The password associated with the administrator account of the Windows VMs.

 ---

 A `network_profile` block exports the following: